FAQ

 Vipassana Is Not a Cure

-Let's get this out of the way first: Vipassana does not cure depression.
+To say it plainly: Vipassana does not cure depression.
 It is not a treatment.
-If you're attending a course hoping it will fix your depression, you're setting yourself up for disappointment — and potentially making things worse.
+If you're attending a course hoping it will fix your depression, you're setting yourself up for disappointment and potentially making things worse.

 But this takes sustained practice.
 A single 10-day course won't do it.
 Daily practice over months and years, possibly supplemented by additional courses, is what creates lasting change.